Employee of the Month: “Dr. Melfi’s Very Own Episode”

 9.5 / 10

-In only a few key scenes, “Employee of the Month” stakes its claim as one of the most emotional, and simultaneously painful, episodes in The Sopranos canon.
-It isn’t perfect, and it’s somewhat problematic for today’s PC society, but it remains extremely powerful.
+In only a few key scenes, “Employee of the Month” stakes its claim as one of the most emotional and painful episodes in The Sopranos canon.
+It isn’t perfect, and it’s somewhat problematic in today’s political climate, but it remains extremely powerful nonetheless.

 But The Sopranos isn’t Game of Thrones — nothing about this episode is unbowed, unbent or unbroken.
 Melfi’s storyline is handled with the proper levels of delicacy, intricacy and ethicality that it deserves.